 Communication is to the organization as blood is to the body.
-The success of all the functions of management depends upon the effective communication.
+The success of all the functions of

 Significance of communication can be understood from the following points:

 1. Acts as Basis of Coordination:

 Communication helps in coordinating the activities of various departments and persons in an organisation by providing complete information about organisational goals, ways of achieving them, interpersonal relationship among persons etc. Hence, communication acts as basis for coordination.